 RSCs are the traditional industrial box seen.
 Think moving boxes and Amazon boxes.
 Each side has a tab that folds over, and then the seam is taped shut on the top and bottom.
 RSCs are great for heavy products (>15lbs) and those that require deep box sizes (>6”).
 Many customers use RSCs when packing fragile items in packaging paper or heavy items such as books, liquids, or ceramics.

 Very similar in design to the RSC, except FPFs have an extra inside flap that reinforces the structural integrity of the box.
 This design is best for tall or long items such as a wooden sculpted Statue of Liberty, a skyscraper model, or a baseball bat.

 One Panel Fold (OPF)

-In a class all by itself, the OPF is a great box for slim to flat items such as picture frames, prints, books, and jump ropes.
+In a class all by itself, the OPF is a great box for slim, flat items such as picture frames, prints, and books.
+These are sometimes referred to as mailer boxes because they are thin and have some of the characteristics of a flat envelope mailer, even though they are constructed from corrugated.
 The OPF flaps each fold around the product and meets on the backside, creating a clean front panel with no seams.
 The OPF looks great when printed.
 Several variations can make these boxes fast to pack.
-For example, we have developed a wrap-around OPF that allows you to wrap the product instead of folding over each of the four sides.
+For example, we have developed a wrap-around OPF that allows you to wrap the product instead of folding it over each of the four sides.
 The OPF is a great way to package large volumes of the right product in record time.

 - Product divider: Imagine two similarly sized wooden jewelry boxes sitting side by side in your shipping box.
 You’re concerned they will knock against each other, chipping paint or damaging the wood.
 Place a corrugated pad between the jewelry boxes to keep them from bouncing into each other during transit.